-Additional validation criteria can be enforced on the data entry process through a User Exit subroutine.
-A User Exit subroutine also allows the user to manipulate, perform operations on, or alter entered data as desired.
-Data is operated on after it is entered, but before it is transferred to the data file.
-Thus, a User Exit subroutine extends the user's ability to oversee the data entry process.
+Additional validation criteria can be invoked on the data entry process using a User Exit subroutine.
+A User Exit subroutine enables you to manipulate, perform operations on, or alter entered data.
+Data is updated after it is specified, but before it is transferred to the data file.
+Therefore, a User Exit subroutine extends your ability to oversee the data entry process.